 Other things to do

 Yilan may not be very big but there are many sights in Yilan that I have yet to get around to doing.
 I’m listing them down here for posterity, feel free to comment on whether I should or should not check these places out:

 - Qingshui Geothermal Area – it was closed when I wanted to visit, but basically it’s a place where there are natural hot springs in the mountainous area

 - Sanxing Scallion Pancake making – they needed a minimum number of people to conduct a class so poor solo me had to miss out on this when I visited

 - Dongyue Cold Springs – further south from Nanfang’ao is Dong’ao and Nan’ao which I have yet to visit.
 Dong’ao has a cold spring that isn’t geothermal but is colder than the Su’ao Cold Springs

 - Taipingshan – this mountainous area is renowned as a very scenic area

 Looking for more things to do in Yilan?
-Stay tuned for the post about the northern half of Yilan County, covering Yilan City, Toucheng, Jiaoxi and Yuanshan.
+Check out this post about the northern half of Yilan County, covering Yilan City, Toucheng, Jiaoxi and Yuanshan.